Zirve Publishing House murders: Reactions

-The massacre was protested by Malatyaspor supporters in a soccer competition between Malatyaspor and Gençlerbirliği.
+The massacre prompted protests by Malatyaspor supporters during a soccer competition between Malatyaspor and Gençlerbirliği.

-Following this incident, along with other high-profile hate crimes like the murder of Hrant Dink, hate crimes in Turkey began to receive more attention from activists.
+Following this incident, along with other high-profile hate crimes such as the assassination of Hrant Dink, hate crimes in Turkey began to receive more attention from activists.

 Court hearings

 Eleven suspects were apprehended after the attack.
 The chief suspect, Yunus Emre Günaydın, was treated for serious wounds after he attempted to jump out of a window to escape police.
 All of the alleged killers were between 19 and 20 years old.
 Günaydın was born in 1988 in Malatya and had no previous convictions.
 One suspect confessed that "The leader of the group was Emre.
 It was he who devised the plan to kill them.
 We went to the publishing house together.
 When we entered the place, we tied them to their chairs and Emre slit their throats".
 According to another suspect, the victims knew Günaydın, as he regularly visited the publishing house.
 Another suspect added that they all knew each other.
 When apprehended, the suspects were carrying a note that said in part "We did it for our country.
 They are trying to take our country away, take our religion away."

 The Malatya Peace Court (Nöbetçi Sulh Ceza Mahkemesi) ordered pre-trial detention for Hamit Çeker, Salih Güler, Abuzer Yıldırım, and Cuma Özdemir for the crimes of establishing a terrorist organization, being a member of a terrorist organization, homicide, and depriving people of their liberties.
 Turna Işıklı, Emre Günaydın's girlfriend, was also arrested for aiding a terrorist organization.
 The car which the attackers were planning to use during their escape was rented by Salih Güler.
 According to eyewitnesses, Günaydın and his four accomplices practiced shooting two days before the event.

 After being released from hospital in May 2007, Günaydın admitted to his guilt in his first interrogation.

 Malatya Heavy Penal Court No. 3 started to hear the case in 2008.
 On the tenth day of the hearing, Günaydın said that a journalist, Varol Bülent Aral, had told him that the missionary work was connected to the Kurdistan Workers Party (PKK).
 Günaydın stated, "He told me that Christianity and the missionary work done in its name had the goal of destroying the motherland.
 I asked him if someone should not stop this?
 He told me to then get up and stop this.
 I asked him how it could be done.
 He said they would provide us with the state support."
 The prosecutors then demanded a copy of the Ergenekon indictment concerning an alleged high-level cabal, and the judge agreed to request this from the Heavy Penal Court in Istanbul.
 Asked about a document that he was alleged to have written, Günaydın denied any connection with retired Major General Levent Ersöz, who was arrested with reference to the Ergenekon case, or the Istanbul president of an ultra-nationalist association, Levent Temiz.